 Children and young people may be at greater risk of harm or be in need of additional help in families where adults have mental health problems, misuse substances or alcohol, are in a violent relationship, have complex needs or have learning difficulties / disabilities.

 Abuse within families reflects a diverse range of relationships and power dynamics, which may affect the causes and impact of abuse.
 These can challenge professionals to work across multi-disciplinary boundaries in order to protect all those at risk.
-In particular staff may be assisted by using Domestic Abuse risk management tools as well as safeguarding risk management tools, such as the MA RAM toolkit (Multi-Agency Risk Assessment Model – for information about how to view the model, contact Trafford Strategic Safeguarding Board), a risk assessment tool developed by Bruce Thornton to support the work of non-social care agencies to deliver safe management of cases at the early help level.
+In particular staff may be assisted by using Domestic Abuse risk management tools as well as safeguarding risk management tools, such as the MA RAM toolkit (Multi-Agency Risk Assessment Model – for information about how to view the model, contact Trafford Strategic Safeguarding Partnership), a risk assessment tool developed by Bruce Thornton to support the work of non-social care agencies to deliver safe management of cases at the early help level.
 Children who are cared for by adults with vulnerabilities described above who are not at risk may benefit from early help and the most appropriate agency involved with the family should lead on completing an early help assessment which adult services should contribute to.
-More information about early help can be found on the Trafford Strategic Safeguarding Board (Children) website.
+More information about early help can be found on the Trafford Strategic Safeguarding Partnership (Children) website.

-2. Partnership Working between the Boards
+2. Partnership Working

 2. Responsibilities to Safeguard Children